It’s time for a change and … you’re trembling with fear. Will you be able to translate your business success offline to online business success?

-Because all those years feeling like you know how to run a business — like you understand the ground rules and you have a process for playing by them and winning — they’re not helping you right now.
-Because …
+All those years feeling like you know how to run a business — like you understand the ground rules and you have a process for playing by them and winning — gone.

 Moving from offline to online business isn’t a simple switch, because what works offline may not work online — at all.
 You have to learn a whole new set of skills.